Edna McConnell Clark Foundation

 tropical disease research, and child protection.
-The founder's fortune was passed from her father, Avon founder, David H. McConnell.
+The founder's fortune was passed from her father, Avon founder David H. McConnell.

+History

 In 1999, EMCF began to concentrate its resources on economically disadvantaged young people and the organizations that served them.
-It now focuses on helping high performing nonprofits develop business plans, organizational capacity, and evidence of their programs' effectiveness so they can expand their programming.
+It now focuses on helping high-performing nonprofits develop business plans, organizational capacity, and evidence of their programs' effectiveness so they can expand their programming.

 In 2007, it committed $39 million and raised $81 million from other organizations and individuals to support three of its most promising grantees.

-The Foundation has given over $762 million in grants since 1970, and as of September 30, 2013 its assets were approximately $954.5 million.
+The Foundation has given over $762 million in grants since 1970, and as of September 30, 2013, its assets were approximately $954.5 million.

+Leadership

 President Nancy Roob has led EMCF since 2005.